stevenharperja/AI-plays-AI-generated-pong/README.md

 2. Train the Generator model on that data. (currently implementing)
     - Find image classifier and image generator models on HuggingFace that were pre-trained.
     - Retrain those models to make Pong images
+    - From a code perspective, I should be able to treat it like a OpenAI Gym Environment class
 3. Run the Generator model to generate new frames of pong, using the Agent model's decisions as input data for the Generator
     - Additionally I want to make the virtual pong human-playable on the screen.
 4. Train the Agent model on the frames generated as if it were normal pong.